kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 ### There's No Shame in Asking For Help

-One last point I'd like to make is that asking for help or admitting you don't know something need not be a source of shame.
-Calibrating these skills takes time and practice.
+Asking for help or admitting you don't know something need not be a source of shame.
+Calibrating when and how to ask for help takes time and practice.
 The most common mistake I've seen is to avoid asking for help out of fear of judgement.
-I've seen engineers try for a day or more to find a solution to something where a teammate could have helped shorten that time, had they asked.
-Even as you gain experience, this doesn't go away.
-You'll still get stuck and being able to admit that you don't know the answer is a kind of super power on its own.
+Even as you gain experience, you'll still get stuck sometimes.
+Acknowledging that you don't know the answer is a kind of super power on its own.

 With that, I wish you luck and I hope you find a solution to any challenges you